00vsilbar/CFU_analysis/README.md

 - choose one of the exp(s)
 - run through the images and follow the prompts

-It will produce a data.csv file in each of the exp(s)
+It will produce a data.csv file in each of the exp(s) directories

 - Run combine_csvs.m
+- Select the overarching experiment directory

 It will produce a combined_data.csv from all the exp(s) data.csv that has all the data combined into one